wxy20850606/wxy20850606.github.io/content/posts/2025/08/investing-as-class.md

 **Circle of Competence** ensures you *can* win.
 **Compounding Effect** ensures you *win big* over time.

-Together, they eliminate most high-cost mistakes and multiply the impact of every good decision.
-In investing and in life, that’s how you win — and keep winning.
+Together, they eliminate most high-cost mistakes and multiply the impact of every good decision — which is why they can cover about 90% of sound investing decisions.

+In life:
+If you truly live by these three principles, they can realistically guide 80%+ of good decision-making.
+The remaining margin comes from domain-specific wisdom, emotional intelligence, and adaptability.
 ---

 If you treat life like investing, these three models become your **unshakable framework** — keeping you focused, avoiding unnecessary risk, and turning small daily wins into extraordinary results.